 Full day schedule

 The curriculum in international schools is designed for full day attendance, including lunch and recreational breaks.
-This differs from Swiss local schools which usually require students to return home during the lunch break.
-When available after school care is optional at an extra cost.
+This differs from Swiss public schools which usually require students to return home during the lunch break.
+When available, after school care is optional at an extra cost.

 Value given to differences